 Advanced Standing is a term used to identify a transfer student into one of our professional degree programs.
-For additional details, please refer to the Advanced Standing (Transfer) Admission section for each professional program.
+For additional details, please refer to the Advanced Standing (Transfer) Admission section for each professional program, currently only the College of Pharmacy is accepting Advanced Standing Students.